 - Completed nomination form, with consent from the nominee.

-- A supporting letter (one page maximum).
+- A supporting letter (two pages maximum).

 - The letter should underscore the specific contributions made by the nominee and their impact on advancing the HR profession and must include contact information.

-Recommendations of the Fellowship Awards Committee may:
+Recommendations of the Fellowship Committee may: